(1) In order to be reimbursed for prevention services, a prevention provider must be state approved and:

 (b) If a response is not received within 30 days, the department will deny approval and will notify the applicant in writing of the denial.

 (4) If the application and supporting documentation meet the application requirements, the department shall issue provisional approval.
+Provisional approval is granted to provide time to comply with standards.
 Within 90 days of granting provisional approval, the department shall inspect the provider either on-site or remotely.

 (5) The provider must submit the requested documentation to the department or provide access to the provider's premises for inspection.